adoughty16/Poker/README.md

 * function to update Game state

 ## Overview
+Our system implements a multi-player online Texas Hold Em Poker game!
+It stores information in a variety of classes including Card, Deck, Player, and Gamestate, and uses this information to run the game through the use of Graphics and a game loop in Game used in Poker.
+The game supports 4 players at a time with a mix of real and computer-generated players.
+It stores their turn in the Game_state class which interfaces with the Google Firebase Firestore Data Base as a custom object type, making use of the other custom objects.
+The database is also designed to support multiple games at once.

 ### Round Notes
 pre-flop:After the Dealer has passed out two cards to everyone,